 According to the National University of Health Sciences (NUHS), an ankle sprain is one of the most common causes of ankle pain — making up 85 percent of all ankle injuries.
 A sprain occurs when your ligaments (the tissues that connect bones) tear or get overstretched.

-Most ankle sprains are lateral sprains, which occur when your foot rolls in and causes your outside ankle to twist towards the ground.
+Most ankle sprains are lateral sprains, which occur when your foot rolls, causing your outside ankle to twist toward the ground.
 This action stretches or rips the ligaments.

 Pain can also be a result of: